sendsmaily/smaily-prestashop-module/README.md

 ## Requirements

-Smaily for Prestashop requires PHP 7.2+ (PHP 8.1+ recommended).
-You'll also need to be running Prestashop 8.0+.
+Smaily for PrestaShop requires PHP 7.2+ (PHP 8.1+ recommended).
+You'll also need to be running PrestaShop 8.0+.

 ## Documentation & Support